Rino Fisichella

-Salvatore Fisichella (born 25 August 1951), commonly known as Rino Fisichella, is an Italian prelate of the Roman Catholic Church with the rank of archbishop.
-He is the current Pro-prefect for the Section of New Evangelization of the Dicastery for Evangelization.
-Formerly, he was the president of the Pontifical Council for the Promotion of the New Evangelization from 2010-2022, and the Pontifical Academy for Life from 2008-2010.
+Salvatore "Rino" Fisichella (born 25 August 1951) is an Italian Catholic prelate with the rank of archbishop.
+He has been the pro-prefect for the New Evangelization section of the Dicastery for Evangelization since 2022.
+He was the president of the Pontifical Council for the Promotion of the New Evangelization from 2010 to 2022 and of the Pontifical Academy for Life from 2008 to 2010.

-Fisichella is related to the so named Italian noble family, forming part of the Sicilian nobility, and his ecclesiastical coat of arms is inspired by the family arms.

 Early life and ordination

-Born in Codogno in the province of Lodi, to parents from Sicily, and baptized with the name Salvatore, Fisichella studied classics at St. Francis College in Lodi.
-He received a degree in theology from the Pontifical Gregorian University and was ordained a priest for the diocese of Rome on 13 March 1976 by Ugo Poletti, Papal Vicar of Rome.
+Salvatore Fisichella was born on 25 August 1951 in Codogno in the province of Lodi.
+He is related to the Italian noble family of that name, which formed part of the Sicilian nobility.
+Fisichella studied classics at St. Francis College in Lodi, and then prepared for the priesthood at Almo Collegio Capranica.
+He was ordained a priest for the Diocese of Rome on 13 March 1976.
+He earned a doctorate in theology from the Pontifical Gregorian University in 1980.

-After ordination, he held a number of positions including Professor of Fundamental Theology at the Pontifical Gregorian University and the Pontifical Lateran University, consultor of the Congregation for the Doctrine of the Faith, member of the Central Committee of the Great Jubilee Year 2000 and vice president of the Historical-Theological Commission of the same committee.
+After ordination, he held a number of positions including Professor of Fundamental Theology at the Pontifical Gregorian University and the Pontifical Lateran University, consultor of the Congregation for the Doctrine of the Faith, member of the Central Committee of the Great Jubilee Year 2000, and vice president of the Historical-Theological Commission of that committee.

-He was appointed a Chaplain of His Holiness in 1994.
+He was named a Chaplain of His Holiness in 1994.
 He has served as a chaplain to the Italian parliament.
 He is a specialist in the theology of Hans Urs von Balthasar, on whom he did extensive research in 1980.

 Bishop

-He was appointed an Auxiliary Bishop of Rome with the titular see of Vicohabentia on 3 July 1998 and was consecrated a bishop by Cardinal Camillo Ruini on 12 September 1998.
+He was appointed an auxiliary bishop of Rome with the titular see of Vicohabentia on 3 July 1998 and was consecrated a bishop by Cardinal Camillo Ruini on 12 September 1998.
+His coat of arms is inspired by the family arms.

 He was president of the diocesan commission on ecumenism and interfaith relations.
 He worked in the Congregation for the Doctrine of the Faith and in the Congregation for the Causes of Saints.
 He was said to have collaborated in the publication of Fides et Ratio in 1998.

 He was named rector of the Lateran University on 18 January 2002.
 On 8 September 2002, he was named a member of the Congregation for the Doctrine of the Faith.

 During the Muhammad caricature controversy of 2005, Fisichella said that the freedom of the press was not absolute and not meant to be used against others.
 He was a friend of Oriana Fallaci.
 In 2005, he celebrated the 100th anniversary of the catechism of Saint Pius X.

 When asked in 2005 if he would give Communion to Italian politicians Romano Prodi and Pier Ferdinando Casini, Fisichella responded that he "did not see a reason" for refusing Communion to Prodi, whereas Casini "knows well the rules of the Church" and does not present himself for Communion.